JAS ORGANIC CERTIFIED

 Nippon Cha’s Hojicha only uses the first harvested tea leaves.
 In the heating process, traditional Binchotan charcoal is used for roasting.
-The roasting process lowers the amount of caffeine in the tea while creating an earthy aroma with a light and soothing taste.
+The roasting process lowers the amount of caffeine in the tea while creating an earthy aroma with a soothing taste.

 (1) About Hojicha

 It is a type of Japanese Green Tea and refers to tea leaves that are roasted and served for drinking.
 Generally, hojicha is made from roasted Sencha, Bancha, and Kukicha.
 Hojicha has a reddish-brown color, a unique aroma, and is light in taste.
 Hojicha is suitable for long-term storage because it does not change in color and taste, so it's perfect for carrying in a water bottle and drinking on the go.
 Since it contains less caffeine compared to other green teas and is mild and gentle to the stomach, it is a popular tea to drink during meals in Japan among all ages.

 Hojicha emerged in 1930s Kyoto, when tea dealers began roasting leaves over charcoal— an economical way to make use of leftover stems or stalks.
 But did you know that this roasting method was first triggered by America’s Great Depression in 1929?
 Japan suffered as a result and had its own Great Depression from 1930-1931.
 At the time, the tea preservation technique was not yet established, and tea was kept in a tea box and warehouse at room temperature.
 Since tea was a luxury item and deteriorated quickly, the tea houses had no choice but to dispose of any unsold tea.